AutoFormat Option in Excel

-We can do very limited modifications to these formatting.
-If need be we can customizee this formatting.
+We can make minimal modifications to these formatting.
+If need be, we can customize this formatting.

-The six types of formatting option are Number Formatting, Border, Font, Patters, Alignments, and Width/Weight.
+The six types of formatting options are Number Formatting, Border, Font, Patters, Alignments, and Width/Weight.

-Step 2: Click on AutoFormat and click on Options…
+- Step 2: Click on AutoFormat and click on Option.

-Select the data then Click on AutoFormat and Select the last option
+- Step 1 – Select the data, then Click on AutoFormat and Select the last option.

 - We need a bare minimum of two cells to apply AutoFormat.

-- We can customise all 6 types of formatting options using options method in AutoFormat.
+- We can customize all 6 types of formatting options using the options method in AutoFormat.

-- This is probably the most underrated or not utilised often technique in excel.
+- This is probably the most underrated or not utilized often technique in excel.

 This has been a guide to AutoFormat in Excel.
 Here we discuss how to use AutoFormat in Excel along with excel example and downloadable excel templates.
 You may also look at these useful excel tools –